 The mode of final examination is dependent on the culminating activity selected by the student.
 A student who elects the thesis option must successfully complete a one-hour oral examination based on the thesis.
-A student who elects the written examination option must successfully complete a written examination covering topics and issues pertinent to the program of study.
-The content of the written examination is determined by TESL faculty.
-Evaluation of the written examination is the responsibility of the student's examining committee chosen by the student in consultation with the TESL advisor and the director of the graduate program in English.
+A student who elects to enroll in 595 must attain at least a B in that course and successfully complete two research papers responding to questions submitted by the TESL faculty.
+These papers will be evaluated by an examining committee chosen by the student in consultation with the TESL advisor.